 Architecture, Security, and Deployment for a Zendesk GitHub Integration

-Alright let’s now discuss Exalate technology in more detail.
-If you’re using it, you may be curious about its architecture and the security features it has.
+Alright, let’s now discuss Exalate technology in more detail.
+If you’re using it, you may be curious about its architecture and security features it has.

 This diagram shows Exalate’s architecture: